vini-fda/scicalc-rs/README.md

 ## Calculator
 - Parse and perform basic operations with measurements (**DONE**)
   - For example, addition `(23.0 ± 0.1) + (1.5 ± 0.5)`

+- Add support for:
+ - [x] Exponentiation
+ - [ ] Logarithms
-- Add support for exponentiation, logarithms, squareroots, n-th roots and many other functions
+- Add support for squareroots, n-th roots and many other functions

 ## Significant figures & Scientific notation
 - Parse and verify if a measured quantity has the correct representation, i.e. with corresponding amount of significant figures